ArianAzg/User-friendly-Graphical-User-Interface-for-Ultrasound-Scan-Processing/README.md

 The above steps must be repeated for **"Best TP2"** and **"Best TP3"** buttons.
 Once all the processing units are complete, the user must click on **"Play All"** button on the right lower corner.
 This will play all the processed videos at the same time.
 The videos can be closed by clicking on **"q"** on the keyboard.

 License and Citation
 ---------
 The codes are licensed under GPL 2.0 license.

+## Contact

+For bug reports and feature requests please contact us at: aazarang@unc.edu.